orientechnologies/orientdb-docs/source/Configuration.md

 ##### memory.directMemory.safeMode

-Indicates whether to do perform range check before each direct memory update, it is true by default, but usually it can be safely put to false.
-It is needed to set to true only after dramatic changes in storage structures..
+Indicates whether to perform a range check before each direct memory update.
+It is true by default, but usually it can be safely set to false.
+It should only be to true after dramatic changes have been made in the storage structures..

 ```
 Setting name...: memory.directMemory.safeMode